Atıf Yılmaz

 Atıf Yılmaz Batıbeki (9 December 1925 - 5 May 2006) was a renowned Turkish film director, screenwriter, and film producer.
 He was very much a legend in the film industry of Turkey with 119 movies directed.
 He also wrote screenplays for 53 movies and produced 28 movies from 1951 right up till his death in 2006.
 He was active in almost every period of the Turkish film industry.

 Early life

-Atıf Yılmaz was born on 9 December 1925 in Mersin, Turkey to a Kurdish family originally from Palu.
+Atıf Yılmaz was born on 9 December 1925 in Mersin, Turkey to a Kurdish family originally from Palu, Elazığ.
 After finishing high school in Mersin, he attended the Law School of Istanbul University.
 Because of his interest in arts, he dropped out of Law School and entered the Painting Department of the Academy of Fine Arts in Istanbul.
 After graduating from the Academy, he did some painting works in workshops.
 His education in painting helped him when he was directing his movies, as he once remarked.